YexuanXiao/cppwinrtplus/README.md

 ## Changelog

+2026/04/18: Now all the files you write that use C++/WinRT can be modularized, including those for XAML.
+See the tutorial for how.

 2026/03/24: Support using lambdas with explicit object parameter as delegates to resolve the issue where the captured lifetime may be shorter than the lifetime of the coroutine frame.

 2026/03/22: No longer generate `#pragma pop/push("WINRT_EXPORT")`, and no longer generate winrt.ixx, because this prevented mixing modules and header files in some cases.